Gil Torres (cardinal)

 In June 1234, Gil was elected to the archdiocese of Tarragona, but declined.
 He is especially associated with interventionist policy of Pope Innocent IV regarding papal provision.
 (Note: There is ample evidence in the surviving documentation that Gil used this system to benefit his countrymen and relations, although it is possible, given his advanced age, that he was being taken advantage of by persons acting in his stead.)
 In 1245, Innocent assigned him the task of dividing up various sources of income between the chapters of Ávila, Burgos, Calahorra, Ciudad Rodrigo, Córdoba, Cuenca, Plasencia, Salamanca and Segovia so as to ensure an adequate living for the bishops and canons.
 In 1247, Gil was offered the archdiocese of Toledo, but declined.

 Gil did not subscribe any papal document later than 1246, perhaps on account of old age.
 In 1253, he supported Robert Grosseteste's complaint against Innocent IV regarding papal provisions.
 It is for this reason that Matthew of Paris calls him a "pillar of truth and justice in the Roman curia" in his Chronica maiora.
 Matthew also records, improbably, that he was at least one hundred years old at his death.
 Gil died in Naples on 11 November 1254.
 His death is recorded in the necrologies of Burgos and Toledo.
 (Note: The necrology of Burgos gives the date as 11 November.
 The Toledan necrology is less reliable.
 It puts his death on 5 November and claims that he was a canon of the cathedral of Toledo.)
 His will, still extant in 1311, has been lost.
-The record does survive of his bequest to the Cistercian house of San Martino al Cimino of the debt that was owed him by the cathedral of Toledo.
+The record does survive of his bequest to the Cistercian abbey of San Martino al Cimino of the debt that was owed him by the cathedral of Toledo.
 His executor was Cardinal Giovanni Gaetano Orsini.